Vox Veterinary

 8. Medication

 Pain is a complex process involving the site of injury (affected tissue) and signals to and from the nerves through the spinal cord to the brain.
 Different drugs target different sources and different types of pain.
 There isn't one magic pill.
 Medical management of chronic pain involves a "multi-modal" approach for many factors, including how the brain perceives chronic pain and how the pain signal is transmitted through the spinal cord.
 Often it is finding the combination of therapies that works best for YOUR pet.
 Vets may use a combination of non-steroidal anti-inflammatory analgesics/drugs (NSAIDs), "pain killers"-analgesics that don't have anti-inflammatory properties, such as opioids, medications that affect the way the nerves signal, like gabapentin, and/or drugs that provide the body with building blocks for healthy joints like Adequan.
 There are even certain antidepressants that can aid to relieve pain.
 Some of the drug choices your vet makes will depend on what your pet's body can handle.
 There are side effects to all drugs and your vet has to figure out the best combination while balancing the safety of those drugs.
 Your vet will make an informed decision with the aid of regular exams, blood work and your feedback.
 We are really excited that Solensia has finally been approved in the US for pain caused by osteoarthritis in cats.
 This injectable drug administered at the vet clinic uses monoclonal antibody (mAb) technology to prevent communication by pain receptors, resulting in decreased pain sensation.
 The recommendations is for once a month injections and we often will start with two treatments to evaluate how effective that modality is for an individual patient.
-We are eagerly waiting the release of Librela for dogs, which has just been approved in the US.
+A similar therapy, Librela, has just recently been approved for dogs.
+As with any drug, the risk of side effects are always possible and sometimes not predictable, so you should discuss whether your pet is a candidate for certain therapies or not, keeping in mind that there may be health conditions that are unknown due to lack of recognizable symptoms or lack of diagnostics.

-Remember: Always " Check with your vet" before you administer new supplements, add or switch medications.
+Always " Check with your vet", especially before administering new supplements, adding or switching medications.

 Back to Table of Contents